 For the Teufel campaign, Inadvia created a marketplace that allowed Immfly to expose its inventory to multiple advertisers within the programmatic ecosystem, which was subsequently secured by video DSP Ve on behalf of Teufel.

 “The inflight advertising industry is growing at three-digit speed and we believe that programmatic advertising will be key to sustaining this growth over the next five years.
-Instead of offering our advertising inventory in bulk, the programmatic ecosystem allows us to segment it, which provides a customized user experience and higher added value for our advertisers”, added Samuel Gombervaux, chief revenue officer at Immfly.
+Instead of offering our advertising inventory in bulk, the programmatic ecosystem allows us to segment it, which provides a customized user experience and higher added value for our advertisers”, added Immfly’s chief revenue officer.

 The campaign builds on Inadvia’s launch on high-speed trains and inter-city coach services in September 2017, which Lethern stated, “proved that programmatic advertising has a place in the inflight and in-transit ecosystem.
 We are showing that, at last, there is a scalable and efficient way of monetizing wireless and seatback IFE through high-yielding advertising.”